mateuslevisf/xrl-pucrio/README.md

 The goal of this project is to serve as both a basic introduction to the explainable reinforcement learning (XRL) world and a sandbox for other XRL students/researchers to try out running XRL techniques with as little pre-running work as possible.

 This was done through the implementation of two different XRL techniques (Belief Maps and VIPER) in a single codebase with non-technique-specific functions and classes being as generic as possible.

-More information can be found in the repo wiki.
+More information about contents, running instructions and project structure/architecture can be found in the repo wiki.

+Repository created for the INF2102 discipline in the PUC-Rio Informatics MSci program.

 ## Commands